Irautak/FingerFlex/README.md

 </p>

 <p align="center">
-We propose FingerFlex, a machine learning architecture which predicts finger movements from brain activity(ECoG).
+We propose FingerFlex, a new state of the art model in prediction finger movements from brain activity(ECoG).
 </p>
 <br>